-08/2018 "Black Interiors," an exploration of the Black aesthetic and psyche through artistic renderings of the home and stylized representations of the human form, opening this fall at Clark Atlanta University Art Museum.
+08/2018 "Black Interiors," an exploration of the Black aesthetic and psyche through artistic renderings of the home and stylized representations of the human form.

 05/2017 “Bloodlines,” is a group exhibition which seeks to challenge the societal norms and restraints imposed on the female form by exploring the external and internal pressures and pleasures of the body.
 Featuring work by Lisa Hill, Iman Person, Samera Paz and performance art from Tsedaye Makonnen and members of the àjé collective.